octopus26/npdfactpages/README.md

 > Martin G. Skjæveland, Espen H. Lian, and Ian Horrocks.
 Publishing the Norwegian Petroleum Directorate's FactPages as Semantic Web Data.
 In Harith Alani, Lalana Kagal, Achille Fokoue, Paul Groth, Chris Biemann, JosianeXavier Parreira, Lora Aroyo, Natasha Noy, Chris Welty, and Krzysztof Janowicz, editors, *The Semantic Web – ISWC 2013*, volume 8219 of LNCS, pages 162–177.
 Springer Berlin Heidelberg, 2013.
 Preprint: http://folk.uio.no/martige/pub/SkLiHo-ISWC2013.pdf

+The original dataset is published under the Norwegian Licence for Open Government Data: http://data.norge.no/nlod/en/1.0

 ## Contents

+The contents are built from a snapshot of the original dataset from 2013.

 * Data
   * "Raw" CSV files, as downloaded from the official NPD FactPages website: http://factpages.npd.no